 |Arnold Friberg artwork for the Book of Mormon.|

 I can't really say that I read the Book of Mormon, I mostly looked at the pictures.
 None of it seemed to make much sense to me, and there certainly wasn't anyone at the Lake Nokomis Presbyterian Church who knew anything about it.
 It was about at that time that I found out that if you had any curiosity about something that was outside of your common experience, it caused the grownups to panic.
 I learned to keep quiet.

 So it wasn't until I was all grown up, and living in Arizona, that I had the opportunity to talk to anyone about the Mormons.
 Of course, most people got wildly upset (people do - I call it "throwing chairs") and went off on rants.
 The people who knocked on my door were surprised that I wanted to talk about it, I had never heard the words spoken out loud.
 I wanted to clarify about what happened in the war that ended with Mormon giving his son the golden tablets.
 I would say stuff like, "waitaminute, now who were the Lamanites (and learn how to pronounce the words)?

 For me the very best thing was getting a bunch of children's books from a student of mine at the Art Institute of Phoenix who had casually mentioned that she was getting married, and was LDS.
 I don't usually mention personal subjects in my professional life, but in this case I asked her to help me out, to help me to understand.
 She gave me a bunch of children's books, and it was wonderful, and I learned more from them than from anywhere else.
-If you're interested in learning, and the humility to do so, this is what I recommend for you.
+If you're interested in learning, this is what I recommend for you.

 Thank you for exploring with me.